airbytehq/airbyte/docs/integrations/sources/mailchimp.md

 on how much data is read from its API in a single sync process.
 However, Mailchimp enforces a maximum of 10 simultaneous connections to its API.
 This means that Airbyte will not be able to run more than 10 concurrent syncs from Mailchimp using API keys generated from the same account.

+### Primary keys

+There is `id` primary key for `Lists` and `Campaigns`.
+`Email Activity` hasn't primary key due to Mailchimp doesn't give it.

+### Incremental Deletes

+We don't support Incremental Deletes for `Campaigns`, `Lists`, and `Email Activity` streams.
+Mailchimp doesn't give any information about deleted data in these streams.

 ## Getting started